spatie/laravel-resource-links/README.md

 }
 ```

 You can do this with formatters!
-You can create your own formatters by implementing the `Spatie\LaravelEndpointResources\Formatters\Formatter` interface.
+You can create your own formatters by implementing the `Spatie\LaravelResourceEndpoints\Formatters\Formatter` interface.

 The package includes 3 formatters: